Grüner Veltliner: In the New World

 In recent years, plantings of Grüner Veltliner have been expanding in the New World wine regions of Australia, New Zealand, the United States and Canada.
 In New Zealand, the grape was first planted in the Gisborne region on the North Island where the first commercial bottle of the wine was released by Coopers Creek Vineyard in 2008.
 From here plantings of Grüner Veltliner spread to the South Island wine regions of Marlborough and Central Otago.
 It is grown in Central by Ata Mara vineyards one of the southernmost vineyards in the world.
 The first bottle of Gruner Veltliner was produced by Ata Mara in 2013.
 Central Otago has a climate similar to the region of Wachau in Austria with hot day time temperatures and cool nights.

 In Canada, Grüner Veltliner is found in British Columbia.
 Across the border in the United States, the grape is planted on a small scale in California, Washington State, Oregon, Idaho, and New York.
 In Oregon, the grape is found in the American Viticultural Areas of the Chehalem Mountains, Eola-Amity Hills, Willamette Valley and Umpqua Valley.
-In the Umpqua Valley, Reustle Prayer Rock Vineyards is believed to be the first winery in the United States to produce a commercial Grüner Veltliner with their 2005 release.
+In the Umpqua Valley, Reustle Prayer Rock Vineyards is believed to be the first winery in the United States to produce a commercial Grüner Veltliner with their 2005 release..
+They currently produce several wines from the grape, including a sparkling, oaked, and Smaragd style named the "Green Lizard".
 Other notable Oregon Growers include Chehalem Winery, Raptor Ridge Winery, and Illahe Vineyards.
 New York State's Finger Lakes AVA is home to some small plantings of Grüner Veltliner due to the cool climate and proximity to the glacially formed Finger Lakes which help mitigate excessive cold in the early spring and the winter.
 Lamoreaux Landing is one of a few notable Finger Lakes wineries that produces Grüner Veltliner.

 Additional American plantings of Grüner Veltliner are found in Maryland, Virginia, in the Outer Coastal Plain AVA of New Jersey and in the Lehigh Valley AVA of Pennsylvania.
 American Grüner Veltliners tend to be medium bodied, lightly fruity with high acidity and spice notes.

 In California, one of the early plantings of Grüner Veltliner was in the Diamond Mountain District AVA of Napa Valley.
 In 2006, the 1/3 acre planting of the grape at Von Strasser Winery in Diamond Mountain was the only recorded planting of Grüner Veltliner in the state of California.